kmansoft/gradle-2-StringFormatCount/README.md

 # gradle-2-StringFormatCount
-Test app for issue with Lint StringFormatCount in gradle tools 2.0
+Test app for issue with Lint StringFormatCount in gradle tools 2.*

+### When building with tools 2.2:

+Actual version is 2.2.1

+> $ gradle clean lintDebug
+> :clean
+> :preBuild UP-TO-DATE
+> :preDebugBuild UP-TO-DATE
+> :checkDebugManifest
+> :prepareDebugDependencies
+> :compileDebugAidl
+> :compileDebugRenderscript
+> :generateDebugBuildConfig
+> :generateDebugResValues
+> :generateDebugResources
+> :mergeDebugResources
+> :processDebugManifest
+> :processDebugResources
+> warning: string 'test_string' has no default translation.
+>
+> :generateDebugSources
+> :incrementalDebugJavaCompilationSafeguard
+> :compileDebugJavaWithJavac
+> :compileLint
+> :lintDebug
+> No issues found.
+>
+> BUILD SUCCESSFUL

+So Lint is fixed (good), but now it's the resource packager:

+> warning: string 'test_string' has no default translation.

 ### When building with tools 2.0: